Honey365/Honey365/README.md

  🌱 I’m also learning more on **Cybersecurity at Post Grad Lv, and Software engineering on ALX**

+ 💬 Ask me about **IT Support, Pentesting, Aws, Python, PostgreSQL, Cisco Networking, and Linux OSes such as Ubuntu, Kali, and others ... or anything [here](https://github.com/Honey365)/issues)**
- 💬 Ask me about **IT Support, Pentesting, Aws, Python, PostgreSQL, Cisco Networking, and Linux OSes such as Ubuntu, Kali, and others ... or anything [here](https://github.com/James-chuks/James-chuks/issues)**
+ 💬 Ask me about **IT Support, Pentesting, Aws, Python, PostgreSQL, Cisco Networking, and Linux OSes such as Ubuntu, Kali, and others ... or anything [here](https://github.com/)**

  ⚡ Fun fact about me **Imagine the Life of A CyberBro, it gets better when seeing the world differently, we call it "The View of the Eagle Eyes"**